How to interpret the audit

 Use boundary

-The strongest legal and trust signal here is clarity: what the audit is for, what it is not for, and what users should still judge for themselves before acting on the output.
+The clearest terms are the most useful ones: what the audit is for, what it is not for, and what you should still judge for yourself before acting on the output.

 Purpose